tgstation/tgstation/icons/Cutter.md

 Create a config file called `{dmi_name}.png.toml`, set its [template](../cutter_templates/bitmask) to the style you want.
 Don't forget to set the output_name var to the base icon state you're using.

+Once you're done, just run build.bat or recompile, and it'll generate your cut dmi files for you.

 If you want to make something with nonstandard bounds you'll need to set the relevant variables, you can read the examples found [here](https://github.com/actioninja/hypnagogic/tree/master/examples) to understand different mode's configs.

 > Example: [Grass (50x50)](turf/floors/grass.png.toml)
 >
 >[<img alt="Grass Template (50x50)" src="turf/floors/grass.png" width="320px"/>](turf/floors/grass.png)

-If you want to give a particular smoothing junction a unique icon state use the prefabs var, and add a new "state" to the png, and modify the config so it knows how to use it.
+If you want to give a particular smoothing junction a unique icon state use the prefabs var, add a new "state" to the png, and modify the config so it knows how to use it.

 > Example: [Donk Carpets (Big Pocket)](turf/floors/carpet_donk.png.toml)
 >